kevin-mcneil/CSM-Playbook/communication/email-templates/README.md

 Generated from the AI Companion System prompt:

-"Using the stakeholder table we created, generate four communication templates:
+Using the stakeholder table we created, generate four communication templates:

-1. An introduction email for a new stakeholder explaining our partnership vision"
+1. An introduction email for a new stakeholder explaining our partnership vision

 Template structure: